Highlighting some of the many outstanding natural features of this unique island

 Dominica boasts a remarkable range of natural habitats, with a huge variety of trees, orchids and other plant life.
 This is a wonderful island for bird watching and the endangered Imperial and Red-necked Parrots, known locally as Sisserou and Jaco are only found here.
 Hikers will be attracted by the stunning scenery, with plenty of jungle trails that invariably seem to end in cascading waterfalls or superb views, while divers will relish in the equally gorgeous ocean depths.
 This is also one of the best places in the Caribbean to spot whales and dolphins all year round.

 Our Dominica Nature Holiday is a suggested itinerary that has been created to highlight some of the many outstanding natural features of this unique island, as well as focusing on quality and value.
-The island is still recovering after the devastation caused by the hurricane in September 2017, but the island is now ready to welcome visitors.
 The holiday includes all flights, accommodation on a bed & breakfast basis and transfers, but all guided tours as described are just suggestions at this stage and are subject to availability and additional cost.

 Day 1: Fly to Dominica from the UK via Antigua